sandpiper-toolchain/sandplover/docs/source/guides/10min.rst

 Getting started with a 10-minute tutorial
 *****************************************

-This documentation provides a guide to learn the most basic components of DeltaMetrics in just ten minutes!
+This documentation provides a guide to learn the most basic components of sandplover in just ten minutes!
 For a more in depth guide, be sure to check out the :doc:`userguide`.

 .. testsetup:: *